magomimmo/modern-cljs/doc/tutorial-02.md

 git checkout -b se-tutorial-02-step-1
 ```

-This way you're cloning the tutorial-01 branch into a new branch to
+This way you're cloning the `se-tutorial-01` branch into a new branch to
 start working with.

+> NOTE 1: the `se-` prefix means "second edition".

 ## Introduction